cp-algorithms/cp-algorithms/src/algebra/polynomial.md

----
-title: Operations on polynomials and series
-hide:
-  - navigation
----

 # Operations on polynomials and series

 In this article we will cover common operations that you will probably have to do if you deal with polynomials.